The Maute brothers: Southeast Asia's Islamist "time bomb"

-MARAWI CITY, Philippines On his Facebook profile page Omarkhayam Romato Maute describes himself as a "Walking Time-Bomb".
+MARAWI CITY, Philippines (Reuters) - On his Facebook profile page Omarkhayam Romato Maute describes himself as a "Walking Time-Bomb".

 When a band of militants led by Omarkhayam and one of his brothers over-ran a town in the southern Philippines on May 23, festooning its alleyways with the black banners of Islamic State, the Facebook description seemed appropriate.